krakend/krakend-documentation/throttling/timeouts.md

     parent: Throttling and Limits
 ---

-Being KrakenD an API Gateway that talk to other services, being able to control the waiting times for different aspects is crucial.
-KrakenD will allow you to fine-tune this settings.
+Being KrakenD an API Gateway that talks to other services, being able to control the waiting times for different aspects is crucial.
+KrakenD will allow you to fine-tune these settings.

 The timeouts can apply to:

 - **The duration of the whole pipe** (from user request to user response)
 - **The HTTP request related timeouts**

-Additionally you can control the number of **maximum IDLE connections**.
+Additionally, you can control the number of **maximum IDLE connections**.

 # Pipe timeouts